Pwd9000-ML/Azure-Terraform-Deployments/README.md

 ## Dependabot

-* Dependabot is enabled to check dependencies for all github-workflows as well as each Terraform module version.
+* Dependabot is enabled to check dependencies for all `github-workflows` as well as each `Terraform` module version.
+* Dependabot will open a PR on the `master` branch with the version bump automatically.
+* The workflow `Marketplace_Example_Tests.yml` will run upon a Dependabot automated PR to run a `plan` as a test with the new versions.
-* Dependabot cannot use `Actions Secrets`, the same secrets are added to the repository `dependabot secrets`.
+* Dependabot cannot use `Actions Secrets`, thus the same secrets are added to the GitHub repository `dependabot secrets`.
-* Terraform dependencies are tested using the [Marketplace-Example.yml](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments/blob/master/.github/workflows/Marketplace_Example.yml) workflow and additional permissions are added due to the following:
+* Terraform dependencies are tested using the [Marketplace_Example_Tests.yml](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments/blob/master/.github/workflows/Marketplace_Example-Tests.yml) workflow and additional permissions are added due to the following [documentation](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/automating-dependabot-with-github-actions):

 Dependabot is able to trigger GitHub Actions workflows on its pull requests and comments; however, certain events are treated differently.